Last update: February 15 2019

 <H2>A short introduction</H2>

-I could’ve placed this line above the first FONT-tag, but that would mean the font wouldn’t apply to my headline.
-Because <H2> has its own font size the defined size with the FONT-tag will be ignored.
+I could’ve placed the HEADLINE-tag above the first FONT-tag, but my font face would not be used for my headline, then.
+Because <H2> has its own font size, whichever size you may have given with the FONT-tag will be ignored.

 You’ll be happy to know that information placed within the HEADLINE-tag is considered more important by search engines.
 Now, don’t get too enthusiastic and use it for everything.
 There are a few things to take into account.